Riley Wang: Biography

 Riley Wang was born in Taiwan, on March 18, 1996.
-His family emigrated to Canada when he was ten years old, where he spent most of his teen years.
+His family immigrated to Canada when he was ten years old, where he spent most of his teen years.
 In 2012, Wang was ranked second in a modeling contest in Vancouver.
 In the second half of 2014, he joined the Taiwanese boy band SpeXial alongside two other new members.
 He debuted in SpeXial under his English name of "Riley" on January 13, 2015.

 He debuted as an actor in 2017, playing the main role in the web series Long For You.
 He has also appeared in web series like Attention, Love!, Long For You 2, and I Hear You.

 On August 25, 2017, Wang announced that he was going to leave SpeXial after his contract was rescinded due to "different career objectives."
 His departure from the group took place that same day.
 After his departure, SpeXial became a group of nine members.